cclark31415/postgres/Readme.md

 I still could not connect from a pgadmin4 container to this database no matter what I did, but DBeaver does everything I need, so I'll stick with it for now.
 PGAdmin4 should work if I install it in the OS, so that's a fallback if I need it.

 I created a service so this starts up on boot.
-If you want to do this,  start out by creating a file called postgres-docker in the /etc/init.d folder with this script in it:
+If you want to do this,  start out by creating a file called postgres-docker in the /etc/init.d folder with this script in it (you'll need to do it as `root` or use `sudo`):

 ```bash
 #! /bin/sh